 CLIMATE CHANGE CIRCULAR ECONOMY ENVIRONMENT Climate Change is both a risk and an opportunity.
 We consider: Company strategy and alignment with the Paris Agreement Exposure of the company to risks and opportunities as a result of the transition of the global economy towards net zero emissions Net zero targets External validation of targets Physical climate risk, mitigation and adaptation We choose companies that look for opportunities in the circular economy, reduce waste and improve recycling can benefit their brand and ultimately reduce the burden on natural capital, while supporting biodiversity and emissions reductions.
-We consider a company's approaches and commitments to: Zero waste targets and initiatives Recycling targets and initiatives Removal of single-use plastic SOCIAL DIVERSITY, EQUALITY & INCLUSION Diversity, equity and inclusion can improve decision making and innovation, and broaden the labour pool.
-We consider: Diversity at the Board, management and company level Pay equity Culture that supports all employees to speak up SUSTAINABLE DIGITALISATION & CONTENT We look for use of technology that is responsible, ethical and sustainable.
-We consider: Oversight of content Cybersecurity Social inclusion Personal information misuse Automation Artificial Intelligence The social licence to operate or the perceptions of the whether a company is meeting their expectations has a issues could have a negative impact on brand or sales of We consider: Board and management oversight of customers pecome important to build trust.
-Unmanaged, these
+We consider a company's approaches and commitments to: Zero waste targets and initiatives Recycling targets and initiatives Removal of single-use plastic DIVERSITY, EQUALITY & INCLUSION SUSTAINABLE DIGITALISATION & CONTENT SOCIAL Diversity, equity and inclusion can improve decision making and innovation, and broaden the labour pool.
+We consider: Diversity at the Board, management and company level Pay equity Culture that supports all employees to speak up We look for use of technology that is responsible, ethical and sustainable.
+We consider: Oversight of content Cybersecurity Social inclusion Personal information misuse Automation Artificial Intelligence SOCIAL LICENCE TO OPERATE